Stocks gain on ECB stimulus hopes, U.S. economic data

 | NEW YORK

-Wall Street's benchmark S&P 500 closed above the 2,000 mark for the first time, while the Dow hit an intraday record.
+The benchmark S&P 500 held above the 2,000 mark, after first breaching that milestone on Monday, and hit a record high.
+The Dow also hit an intraday record.

 Speculation grew that the European Central Bank is preparing a program of large-scale asset purchases to weaken the euro and try to jump-start growth in the struggling euro zone.
 Those expectations have bolstered European bond and stock markets since Friday, when ECB President Mario Draghi hinted at a policy shift in a speech in Jackson Hole, Wyoming.